kizuyoko/yoko-portfolio/README.md

 Hi!
 This is Yoko, a Frontend Developer.

 This portfolio site has been completely rebuilt from scratch to reflect my recent growth in modern frontend technologies including React, Next.js, and TypeScript.

 You can still view my previous portfolio [here](https://portfolioyoko.vercel.app) to see how far I’ve come.

+In this updated version, I have also focused on performance and accessibility improvements, including Lighthouse optimization, WAVE evaluations, and the integration of Friendly Captcha for WCAG-compliant and privacy-friendly form validation.

 Feel free to explore my updated work — and check back soon for further improvements!